IvanJoh/NotesForNetNinjaJSBeginnersTutorial/README.md

 **Accessing Form Elements**
 - Access forms in the document via the document.forms.formName property
 - Forms have many properties that can be used for creating interactive forms

+## Video 45
+**VERY Simple Form Validation**
+- Do form validation to make sure required data is in order on the client side before sending to the server
+- Use the form onsubmit property

+## Video 46
+**JavaScript Libraries**
+- A chunk of JavaScript packaged for reuse
+- jQuery is the most popular JS library
+- Link to a jQuery CDN in the script tag in head

+## Video 47
+**What Next?**
+- JavaScript libraries: jQuery, MooTools, Modernizer